EXPRESSCLUSTER/Oracle-Database/OracleDatabaseWindowsMirrorCluster.md

-# Oracle Database 12c Quick Start Guide for EXPRESSCLUSTER X (Windows data mirror)
+# Oracle Database 19c / 12c Quick Start Guide for EXPRESSCLUSTER X (Windows data mirror)

 ## About This Guide

-This guide provides how to integrate Oracle Database 12c with EXPRESSCLUSTER X using mirror disks with 2 nodes.
+This guide provides how to integrate Oracle Database 19c / 12c with EXPRESSCLUSTER X (ECX) using mirror disks with 2 nodes.
 The guide assumes its readers to have EXPRESSCLUSTER X basic knowledge and setup skills.

 ## System Overview